Cryptocurrency’s Promise and Its Risks: What Financial Institutions Must Understand Now

 1. Why Cryptocurrency Creates New AML and Sanctions Challenges

 Cryptocurrencies were built to enable borderless, decentralized transactions, but these same features create vulnerabilities that criminals actively leverage.
+What makes these risks particularly difficult is that they arise from the very design principles that made crypto attractive in the first place.

 Key Risk Drivers: